 Finally, the student must format and deposit the dissertation.
 All dissertations must be appropriately formatted and deposited with ProQuest before a PhD is granted.
-The formatting specifications required for depositing are available at this Doctoral

-Dissertation Guide website.
+The formatting specifications required for depositing are available at this Doctoral Dissertation Guide website.
 Instructions for depositing with ProQuest are available in the submission section of this guide.
 ProQuest will check the formatting of the submitted dissertation and often request formatting corrections within two weeks of the initial deposit.
 Students must complete requested corrections as specified.

-All of these steps must be completed before the candidacy expiration date, which is seven years after the date of the qualify exam.
+All of these steps must be completed at least two weeks before the candidacy expiration date, which is seven years after the date of the qualify exam.
 A complete dissertation, including any revisions, must be approved by all committee members (via the Defense Signature Collection eDoc), appropriately formatted, and deposited with ProQuest.
-(Only the initial deposit must be completed before the candidacy expiration date.
-If ProQuest requires formatting corrections, they may be completed after candidacy expires.)
+(Only the initial deposit must be completed two weeks before the candidacy expiration date.
+If ProQuest requires formatting corrections, those corrections must be completed and accepted by ProQuest before candidacy expires.)